AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  a.
 Login to the CloudN console.
 Open a browser console and type: https://CloudN_Mgmt_IP_Address
  #.
-Login with username "admin" and password "the Aviatrix 123!"
-(You can change the password later)
+Login with username "admin" and password "Aviatrix 123#" (You can change the password later)
  #.
 Upgrade CloudN to the latest.

 3.4 Configure Insane Moode